RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

   - The units (seconds, milliseconds, samples, Hertz, normalized radian freq omega) for parameters should be the same in all classes (dangerous change)

-  - In rapt, we should probably not deal with nay physical units at all and instead use normalized units like samples or omega: $\omega = 2 \pi f / f_s$,  etc.
+  - In rapt, we should probably not deal with any physical units at all and instead use normalized units like samples for time or omega: $\omega = 2 \pi f / f_s$ for frequencies,  etc.

 - Consistent use of `enum class` for choices.
 But that's kinda difficult for historic and infrastructural reasons.
 Some mappings between choice parameter values and user facing (automatable) parameters may rely on specific mappings to integers.
 We'll see.
 This should be approached with great caution, if at all.
-Maybe new code should by deafult use an enum class and we'll get some experience with how that works with automation and dropdown menus and when the data is in, we may make a decision about changing the older code as well.
+Maybe new code should by default use an enum class and we'll get some experience with how that works with automation and dropdown menus and when the data is in, we may make a decision about changing the older code as well.